Scott-T transformer: Interconnection

 At the time of the invention, two-phase motor loads also existed and the Scott connection allowed connecting them to newer three-phase supplies with the currents equal on the three phases.
-This was valuable for getting equal voltage drop and thus feasible regulation of the voltage from the electric generator (the phases cannot be varied separately in a three-phase machine).
+This was valuable for getting equal voltage drop and thus feasible regulation of the voltage from the electric generator, as the phases cannot be varied separately in a three-phase machine.
 Nikola Tesla's original polyphase power system was based on simple-to-build two-phase four-wire components.
-However, as transmission distances increased, the more transmission-line efficient three-phase system became more common.
-(Three phase power can be transmitted with only three wires, where the two-phase power systems required four wires, two per phase.)
+As transmission distances increased, the more transmission-line efficient three-phase system became more common.
+Three phase power can be transmitted with only three wires, where the two-phase power systems required four wires, two per phase.
 Both 2 φ and 3 φ components coexisted for a number of years and the Scott-T transformer connection allowed them to be interconnected.